-A fault with the EBA system is indicated by the brake warning lamp (see 52, BRAKE (AMBER)) illuminating and an associated warning message.
+A fault with the EBA system is indicated by the amber brake warning lamp illuminating and an associated warning message.
 Drive with care, avoiding heavy brake application and seek qualified assistance.

 ELECTRONIC BRAKE FORCE DISTRIBUTION (EBD)

 EBD controls the balance of braking forces supplied to the front and rear wheels, in order to maintain maximum braking efficiency.